kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

   When used without error, the status of pending auth is set to success.
   """
-  setPackageInstanceAuth(packageID: ID!, authID: ID!, in: AuthInput! @validate): PackageInstanceAuth! deletePackageInstanceAuth(packageID: ID!, authID: ID!): PackageInstanceAuth! requestPackageInstanceAuthCreation(packageID: ID!, in: PackageInstanceAuthRequestInput!): PackageInstanceAuth! requestPackageInstanceAuthDeletion(packageID: ID!, authID: ID!): PackageInstanceAuth!
+  setPackageInstanceAuth(packageID: ID!, authID: ID!, in: PackageInstanceAuthSetInput!): PackageInstanceAuth! deletePackageInstanceAuth(packageID: ID!, authID: ID!): PackageInstanceAuth! requestPackageInstanceAuthCreation(packageID: ID!, in: PackageInstanceAuthRequestInput!): PackageInstanceAuth! requestPackageInstanceAuthDeletion(packageID: ID!, authID: ID!): PackageInstanceAuth!